-On behalf of the North American Securities Administrators Association (NASAA).
-I am writing to express my opposition to H.R.
-1062, the "SEC Regulatory Accountability Act."
+On behalf of the North American Securities Administrators Association (NASAA),1 I am writing to express my opposition to H.R.
+1062, the "SEC Regulatory Accountability Act," which the House is scheduled to consider on Friday, May 14th.
 This legislation would establish a significant number of additional cost-benefit analyses that the U.S. Securities and Exchange Commission (SEC) would be required to complete when issuing a new regulation.
-The burdensome new requirements enumerated in the bill will not only substantially impede the ability of the SEC to conduct rulemaking, but will also create standards that could conflict with the SEC's investor protection mission.
+State securities regulators support efficient regulation, and appreciate the role that objective analyses of proposed rules can play in promoting this aim, however, the burdensome new requirements enumerated in H.R.
+1062 threaten not only impede the ability of the SEC to conduct rulemaking, but prescribe standards that could conflict with the SEC's investor protection mission.

-Rulemaking processes to which the SEC and other federal regulators must adhere are set forth in the Administrative Procedure Act (APA) and other statutes.2 These processes require regulators engaged in rulemaking to perform economic and cost-benefit analyses of their proposed rules to "determine as best [as they] can the economic implications of the rule," and "examine the relevant data and articulate a satisfactory explanation for [their] action, including a rational connection between the facts found and the choices made."3 In addition to such mandates arising under the APA, the SEC has a unique obligation to consider the effect of a proposed rule upon "efficiency, competition, and capital formation," and it has recently issued guidance to its rule writing staff on conducting proper economic analyses.5
+Rulemaking processes to which the SEC and other independent federal regulators must adhere are set forth in the Administrative Procedure Act (APA) and other statutes.2 These processes require regulators engaged in rulemaking to perform economic and cost-benefit analyses of their proposed rules to "determine as best [as they] can the economic implications of the rule," and "examine the relevant data and articulate a satisfactory explanation for [their] action, including a rational connection between the facts found and the choices made."3 In addition to such mandates arising under the APA, the SEC has a unique obligation to consider the effect of a proposed rule upon "efficiency, competition, and capital formation,"4 Moreover; the SEC has recently issued new guidance to its rule writing staff that escalates the emphasis on conducting proper economic analyses.5 Among other things, this new guidance requires SEC staff to "define the baseline" against which the effects of a rule will be measured; identify and evaluate "reasonable alternatives" to the